DizonCordero/javascript-beginners-curriculum/README.md

 Every language has its own syntax.
 Javascript is no different.

-Code School has a great [Javascript Language Path](https://www.codeschool.com/paths/javascript) that helped me learn syntax and basic problem solving.
+Code School has a great course [Javascript Language Path](https://www.codeschool.com/paths/javascript) that helped me learn syntax and basic problem solving.
 It's a series of video lessons that are followed by live coding challenges.
 There's a helpful forum for people who are stuck.

-The first course is free to complete):
+The first course is free to complete:

 [Code School - Javascript Road Trip Part 1](https://www.codeschool.com/courses/javascript-road-trip-part-1)

 Read these while you go through the course, all from [Eloquent Javascript](http://eloquentjavascript.net):